awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ![\[A DB Instance in a VPC Accessed by an EC2 Instance in a Different VPC\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/RDSVPC2EC2VPC.png)

-A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses\.
+A VPC peering connection is a networking connection between two VPCs that makes it possible for you to route traffic between them using private IP addresses\.
 Instances in either VPC can communicate with each other as if they are within the same network\.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region\.
 To learn more about VPC peering, see [VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) in the *Amazon Virtual Private Cloud User Guide*\.

 ## A DB instance in a VPC accessed by a client application through the internet<a name="USER_VPC.Scenario4"></a>